What is Title Insurance and Who Pays for It?

 So, what is title insurance, and why is it important?

-What is Title Insurance, and Why do You Need It?
+What Is Title Insurance, and Why Do You Need It?

-Holding “title” on a home is different from having a deed to a home.
+Holding a “title” on a home is different from having a deed to a home.
 The deed is the tangible piece of paper that names the owner, whereas “title” refers to the legal right to ownership, which is more abstract than the deed and far more complicated.

 These days, you can find almost anything you want to know about a given property, thanks to digital record keeping.
 According to The Mortgage Reports, only 3-4% of the premiums collected by title insurance companies are paid out on completed claims.
-That’s not much compared to home and car insurance companies, which typically pay out on 80% or more.
+That’s not much compared to home and car insurance companies, which typically pay out 80% or more.
 This brings up questions about the necessity of title insurance.

 For the lender, their interests are their primary concern.
 They don’t want to risk financial loss should someone dispute the title of a home they’re funding.
 For this reason, they require title insurance.